shahidmalik4/data-platform-forge/README.md

 # Data Platform Forge

 A production-style local data platform built with modern data engineering tools.
-This project simulates a real-world ELT pipeline — from raw data ingestion through transformation and orchestration — using the same stack used in professional data engineering teams.
+This project simulates a real-world ELT pipeline, from raw data ingestion through transformation and orchestration, using the same stack used in professional data engineering teams.

 ---